 The Wilkes Community College Business Office is pleased to offer a variety of services to our students and faculty/staff.
 Students have the capability and are encouraged to pay their tuition and fees online through Self-Service.
-For those students unable to pay online, the WCC business offices at the Wilkes, Ashe, and Alleghany locations will be open to process on-campus transactions.
-We will be wearing masks and practicing all recommended safety precautions and ask any visitors to do the same.
+For those students unable to pay online, the WCC business offices at the Wilkes, Ashe, and Alleghany locations are open to process on-campus transactions.

 - Monday-Thursday, 8:30 a.m. – 4:30 p.m.